makma/fingerprintjs.com/content/case-study/credit-card-fraud.md

       iconAlt: Gears
       iconTitle: Gears
       title: Simplified rule management from previous solutions
-      markdown__Content: FingerprintJS Pro’s API and webhooks integrated easily into the company’s existing anti-fraud system, with the increased accuracy allowing them to simplify previously complicated rulesets for flagging suspicious transactions.
+      content: FingerprintJS Pro’s API and webhooks integrated easily into the company’s existing anti-fraud system, with the increased accuracy allowing them to simplify previously complicated rulesets for flagging suspicious transactions.